Oxygen consumption compared to carbon dioxide emissions

 As illustrated above, a car consumes as much oxygen in one hour as the average person breathes in 33.7 days.
-This assumes that the car is traveling highway speeds at 70 miles per hour (MPH) with a fuel efficiency of 24.9 miles per gallon (MPG).
-This is the new record-breaking national fuel economy, which is for a brand new car with good fuel, traveling at average speeds and without frequent stops.
+This assumes that the car is traveling at highway speeds of 70 miles per hour (MPH) with a fuel efficiency of 24.9 miles per gallon (MPG).
+This is the new record-breaking national fuel economy, which is for a brand-new car with good fuel, traveling at average speeds and without frequent stops.

 According to NASA, the average person doing an average amount of work needs 0.84 kilograms of O2 per day (24 hours) to survive.
 This is the amount of oxygen the astronauts on the International Space Station use each day.

 To put that into perspective: NASA estimates that humans only need 0.62 kilograms of food.
 So, by weight, you are actually consuming more oxygen than food.

 By the way, lots of daily activities, like taking a hot shower or cooking a meal, consume almost as much energy as driving a car.

 Follow some current thinking and lend some of your own.

 The bottom line